paschalugwu/Paschal_SE-DS_Notes/Python-Exceptions.md

   print("Cannot divide by zero.")
 ```

-## 6. How to raise a built-in exception
+## 6. How to raise a built-in exception.

 In Python, you can raise a built-in exception using the  `raise`  statement.
 The  `raise`  statement is used to explicitly raise an exception in your code.
 This can be useful when you want to handle specific error conditions or create custom error messages.